hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The term IoT ("Internet of Things")  is used for the first time by Kevin Ashton, a researcher at MIT (Massachusetts Institute of Technology) where the standard for RFID( Radio-frequency Identification) and other sensors were founded.
+<p>The term IoT ("Internet of Things")&nbsp; is used for the first time by Kevin Ashton, a researcher at MIT (Massachusetts Institute of Technology) where the standard for RFID( Radio-frequency Identification) and other sensors were founded.
 But even if the term is new, we have talked about these concepts for a long time, basically from the birth of the internet and the semantic web.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->